stencila/stencila/README.md

 ## 🛠️ Develop

+### Code organization

 This repository is organized into the following modules.
-Please see their respective READMEs, where available, for guides to contributing.
+Please see their respective READMEs, where available, for guides to contributing to each.

 - [`schema`](schema): YAML files which define the Stencila Schema, an implementation of, and extensions to, [schema.org](https://schema.org), for programmable documents.